-The user created trails near Martis Peak that have been around for about two decades are located on privately owned land.
-It is owned by Sierra Pacific Industries (SPI) as part of their vast land holdings for logging purposes.
+The user-created trails near Martis Peak that have been around for about two decades are located on privately-owned land.
+It’s owned by Sierra Pacific Industries (SPI) as part of their vast logging holdings.
 The trails and land in its current state of ownership has no protection to remain as is.
-The landowners are entertaining transferring this area into conservation ownership and the mountain bike community can help play a major role in making this possible.
+The landowners are considering transferring this area into conservation ownership, and the mountain bike community can play a major role to make this possible.
 While the management of the trails is still unknown, getting the land into conservation ownership would be a huge step forward to making sure the existing trails remain and new trail connections are built while preserving some of the most beautiful land in the Truckee area.

-Now is not the time to be secretive about these trails, now is the time to let your voice be heard that you want to keep riding these trails and the land should be put into conservation.
+No is the time to let your voice be heard that you want to keep riding these trails and that the land should be put into conservation.

-The Truckee Donner Land Trust with support from the national Trust For Public Land have executed an option agreement which is in escrow to acquire the roughly 6,376 acres of private land currently owned by SPI.
+The Truckee Donner Land Trust, with support from the national Trust for Public Land, has executed an option agreement that is in escrow to acquire the roughly 6,376 acres of private land currently owned by SPI.
 With over 40 miles of trails there that are actively used year round it is an unofficial mountain bike mecca that has high recreational value.
-The conservation groups acquisition of this land is crucial to ensure recreation in this area remains accessible for future generations.
+The conservation groups’ acquisition of this land is crucial to ensure recreation in this area remains accessible for future generations.

 What can you do?
-Write two support letters of course!
+Write two support letters!
 Below are addresses and some talking points.
 Please use these talking points to personalize your letter.
-Let them know how important this is to you!
+Let them know how important this is to you.

 - I support conservation of the East Parcel as proposed in the Martis Valley West Project.
 The East Parcel has over 40 miles of trails that are currently used year round by the community.
 I want to ensure that the public will be able to access these trails forever.

-- Reference what you enjoy and how often you ride the trails, and why you’d like to see them made public and preserved in the future.
-If you enjoy some of the more technical mountain bike features, please include that and state you would like to see that advanced trails preserved, as there is a shortage of challenging trails in the region.
+- Reference what you enjoy about the trails, how often you ride them, and why you’d like to see them made public and preserved for the future.
+If you enjoy some of the more technical mountain bike features, please include that and state that you would like to see that advanced trails preserved as there is a shortage of challenging trails in the region.

-- Mention that you understand if the area is not conserved, there is the potential that it may no longer be accessible in the future and that would be a loss to you, your friends, kids, etc.
+- Mention that you understand if the area is not conserved there it might no longer be accessible in the future and that would be a loss to you, your friends, kids, and future generations.

 Send your letters to: